wp-plugins/multisite-admin-bar-tweaks/readme.txt

 Contributors: dpe415
 Tags: multisite, admin bar, network admin, plugins Requires at least: 3.3
-Tested up to: 3.4.1
+Tested up to: 4.0
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPL2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds several useful links to the Multisite "Network Admin" admin bar.
+*Depreciated* Adds several useful links to the Multisite "Network Admin" admin bar.

 == Description ==

+*This plugin is no longer under active development or support.* There are [several](http://wordpress.org/plugins/multisite-toolbar-additions/) [other](https://premium.wpmudev.org/project/custom-admin-bar/) admin bar plugins that provide this functionality and more.

 As a Multisite administrator & developer, what's the one task you most often need to accomplish from within the Network Admin section?...Manage plugins!
 Am I right?
 This plugin adds the network 'Plugins' and 'Install Plugin' links to 'My Sites' > 'Network Admin' in the site admin bar.
-Future releases will provide options to select which admin bar links to show or not show.

 == Installation ==